colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **GPT:** Generative Pre-trained Transformer — A type of large language model architecture developed by OpenAI, trained on vast text datasets to generate human-like text.

 - **HBR:** Harvard Business Review — A management magazine published by Harvard Business Publishing.

+- **HbA1c:** Hemoglobin A1c — A blood test measuring average blood glucose levels over the past 2-3 months, commonly used to diagnose and monitor diabetes.

 - **HNSW:** Hierarchical Navigable Small World — A graph-based algorithm for approximate nearest neighbor search, commonly used in vector databases for efficient similarity search.